mawilson/survivor_draft/README.md

 Survivor data includes overall placement, number of immunities won, idols found, confessionals featured in, fan favorite winner.

 Currently being hosted at https://outdraft.me, but you can also host your own.
+## Installation
+The project comes with a Docker compose.yaml file for running a multi-container application.
+Alternatively you may set it up manually.
+By nature, the Docker instructions should be consistent across operating systems (other than installing Docker itself), but the manual instructions may vary slightly depending on the operating system.

-## Installation (Docker)
+### Installation (Docker)
 1. Install Docker
+2. Add an encryption key & cert file.
+Lots of ways to acquire one, for example, see https://letsencrypt.org/
+3. Configure .env file (see step 4 of the Non-Docker steps for an explanation of the variables)
-2. Run 'docker compose up'
+4. Run 'docker compose up'
-3. Subsequent runs after code changes should run 'docker compose up --build' to ensure a new image is built with the updated code
+5. Subsequent runs after code changes should run 'docker compose up --build' to ensure a new image is built with the updated code

-## Installation (Legacy, Non-Docker)
+### Installation (Legacy, Non-Docker)

 1. Install Python 3.11 or higher.
+2. Add an encryption key & cert file.
+Lots of ways to acquire one, for example, see https://letsencrypt.org/
-2. Create a virtual environment
+3. Create a virtual environment
   > python -m venv .venv

   Then activate it